-All directors have access to any employees, company advisers, records and information they may require to carry out their duties.
-The Board also receives regular financial and operational reports from executive management.
+All directors have access to any employees, company advisers, records and information they may require assisting in carrying out their duties.
+The Board also receives monthly financial and operational reports from executive management.

 Directors have the right to seek independent professional advice in connection with their duties and responsibilities at the company's expense, to help them carry out their responsibilities.
 Prior notification to the Chairman, and the Board's approval is required.